sighupio/furyctl/README.md

 #### Legacy vendor download

-The new furyctl still embeds some legacy features, for example the command `furyctl legacy vendor` to download SKD dependencies from a deprecated `Furyfile.yml`.
+The new furyctl still embeds some legacy features, for example the command `furyctl legacy vendor` to download SD dependencies from a deprecated `Furyfile.yml`.

 This can be still used to manually manage all the components of the distribution.